solita/blackhat-python/README.md

 There is some code that might be useful as a starting point: (src/LFI-template.py) The program actually downloads and writes the remote files to the current directory so careful here.

+P.S.
+If you don't think LFI is dangerous, consider these: (https://www.rcesecurity.com/2017/08/from-lfi-to-rce-via-php-sessions/)

 # Task 4